 Ecuador Insurance

-Flag of Ecuador.
-Latin American Insurance – World Insurance Companies Logos
+The image shows the Flag of Ecuador.
+Ecuador Insurance – World Insurance Companies Logos.

-Original 737-200 cockpit similar to the TAME Boeing 737-200 crashed in 1983.
-Original 737-200 cockpit similar to that of the crashed plane.
-The 1983 TAME Boeing 737-200 crash was an aviation incident in which a Boeing 737-2V2 Advanced, operated by the Ecuadorian national airline TAME, which was flying on a domestic route from the now-closed Mariscal Sucre International Airport in Quito to Mariscal Lamar Airport in Cuenca, crashed into a hill during final approach just one mile from its final destination, killing all 119 people on board.
-CFIT by pilot error.
-11 July 1983
+Original 737-200 cockpit similar to the TAME Boeing 737-200 that crashed in 1983.
+Original 737-200 cockpit similar to that of the crashed aircraft.
+The 1983 TAME Boeing 737-200 crash was an aviation incident in which a Boeing 737-2V2 Advanced operated by Ecuador’s national airline, TAME, on a domestic route from the now-closed Mariscal Sucre International Airport in Quito to the Mariscal Lamar Airport in Cuenca, crashed into a hill on final approach just one mile from its destination, killing all 119 people on board.
+CFIT due to pilot error.
+July 11, 1983

-Insurance Company Logos and Names.
-Insurance companies near me.
-Logos of Insurance Companies near where I live.
-By clicking on the logos of insurance companies in Ecuador, you instantly get up-to-date information on insurance issues.
-This information can help you select the most advantageous insurance coverage from nearby insurance companies.
+Logos of insurance companies.
+By clicking on the logos of insurance companies in Ecuador, you will instantly get up-to-date information on insurance issues.
+This information can help you choose the most advantageous coverage.

 Insurance Company Names